Tod Browning: Posthumous critical appraisal

-Vivian Sobchack: "...Browning was sometimes called the Edgar Allan Poe of the cinema' [and] much admired by the surrealists.
+Vivian Sobchack wrote: "...Browning was sometimes called the Edgar Allan Poe of the cinema' [and] much admired by the surrealists.
 Browning's creations were, of course, a commercial cinema as well.
 The films suggest a man of humor and compassion who had a dark and melancholic fascination with physical deformity and with the exotic and extraordinary, and yet who observed the oddities of life with unprejudiced objectivity and some delight.
 A Southerner who ran away with the circus; a former Vaudevillian and magician who traveled the world before he became a filmmaker, a [literary] aesthete and a beer drinker, above all a storyteller, Browning was both a poet and a pragmatist."
+She identifies four plots or mise-en-scène in which Browning presents his themes: